jenaiz/jenaiz.github.io/_posts/2015-02-21-classifying-documents-using-apache-mahout.markdown

 title:  "Classifying documents using Apache Mahout"
 date:   2015-02-21 18:35:00
 tags: [machine-learning, apache-lucene, apache-mahout, text-classification]
-summary: "I was wondering how to do some text classification with Java and ..."
+summary: "I was wondering how to do some text classification with Java and <a href='http://mahout.apache.org/' target='_blank'>Apache Mahout</a>. <a href='http://drost-fromm.de/' target='_blank'>Isabel Drost-Fromm</a> gave a talk in the LuceneSolrRevolution Conference (Dublin - 2013) where she was speaking about the topic, how Apache Mahout and Lucene could help you."
 ---

 I was wondering how to do some text classification with Java and <a href="http://mahout.apache.org/" target="_blank">Apache Mahout</a>. <a href="http://drost-fromm.de/" target="_blank">Isabel Drost-Fromm</a> gave a talk in the LuceneSolrRevolution Conference (Dublin - 2013) where she was speaking about the topic, how Apache Mahout and Lucene could help you.